hybug/RL_Lab/docs/work_docs.md

 #### 2. Todo
 - [ ] Reproducing https://towardsdatascience.com/reproducing-google-research-football-rl-results-ac75cf17190e
 - [ ] Restructure the RolloutWorker.rollout()[Using Rllib SampleBatch & SampleBatchBuilder for better visualization in debug]
 - [ ] There seems to be a problem in explaining variance calculation.
-The convergence in gfootball is not as good as that in benchwork
+The convergence in gfootball is not as good as that in benchwork, ev calculated by prev_value&value_target or curr_value&value_target?
 - [ ] Optimize the logger output representation
+- [ ] Check the efficiency of samplebatch

 ### 2022-08-05
 #### 1. Done
 - [x] Restructure the RolloutWorker.rollout()[Using Rllib SampleBatch & SampleBatchBuilder for better visualization in debug]
 - [x] Optimize the logger output representation
+- [x] Check the efficiency of samplebatch: Fixed, the GPU is not available
 #### 2. Todo
+- [ ] Finish Gfootbal's academy scenarios experiments
 - [ ] Reproducing https://towardsdatascience.com/reproducing-google-research-football-rl-results-ac75cf17190e
 - [ ] Check the ExplianceVariance calculation